cl4cnam/funcSug/README.md

 - In ['Guess the Number'](https://github.com/cl4cnam/Guess_the_number/blob/main/guessTheNumber.fg), ```gameCourse``` is just a function that returns only when the player has found the number.
 At that moment, ```gameCourse``` returns the number of steps.
 - In ['Breakout'](https://github.com/cl4cnam/breakout/blob/main/breakout.fg), ```lifeOfBrick``` is just a function that returns only when the brick is broken.
 The same goes for the ```lifeOfBall``` function.

-### Note
+## Note

-For now, this language has no syntax highlighting, but if you choose that of zephir (or nsis, powershell, ruby), it can be pleasant.
+This language has [syntax highlighting for Geany](https://github.com/cl4cnam/funcSug/tree/main/tools/forGeany); otherwise, with Geany, if you choose that of zephir (or nsis, powershell, ruby), it can be pleasant.

 The file ```parser.js``` has been generated online from the file ```funcSug.peggyjs``` on the site https://peggyjs.org/online.html with "parser variable" set to "peg".

-### Use
+## Use

 In your ```myProgram.html```, in the end of the body element, include the lines:
 ```